 Discuss any significant changes to the effluent control and environmental protection program made since the last inspection.
 If there have been no significant changes, then there is no need to pursue in depth.

-Discuss any new contamination identified in the environment or subsurface of the facility or surrounding environment.
+Discuss any new unplanned releases or contamination identified in the environment or subsurface of the facility or surrounding environment.
+If new unplanned releases or contamination was identified, discuss how the licensee evaluated data to determine if any changes to its monitoring or survey program was needed to comply with 20.1406(c) and 10 CFR 20.1501(a) and (b).

 By discussions with licensee staff and management, and review of documentation, determine whether the licensee’s organizational structure is in accordance with the license.
-Focus on whether the qualifications meet the requirements of the license, including years of relevant experience, educational background, and training required for newly assigned responsibilities.
+Focus on whether the qualifications meet the requirements of the license, including years of relevant experience, educational background, and training required for any newly assigned responsibilities.

 Examine changes in organizational structure regarding changes in qualifications of personnel, functions, responsibilities, and/ or authorities.
 Verify that the management organization facilitates a commitment to as low as reasonably achievable (ALARA).
 Verify that the environmental monitoring program is documented in policy directives designating a person or organizational unit responsible for reviewing the program on an ongoing basis.